This original blog post has been fully updated for 2021.

 You Will (Likely) Not Be Paid

 I know you are spending a fortune to go to college, but here is the reality: 99.9% of all music business internships are unpaid.
 I know it does not seem fair, but there are so many people looking to get started that compensation is rarely offered.
-Most of the time you will need to do the internship for college credit.
+Most of the time you must do the internship for college credit.
 If making money is on your goal list, you will need to get a second job to feed your passion around music.

-Step 1: Identify Your Areas Of Interest
+Music Internship Step 1: Identify Your Areas Of Interest

 Ask yourself what part of the music business you want to be in.
 Marketing?
 Streaming?
 Publicity?
 Online Marketing?
 Touring?
 A&R?
 You may not know the answer to this question yet, and that’s perfectly fine!
-Once you acquire some some experience in a particular area, you’ll have a better sense of where you might fit in the industry.
-HOWEVER, if you don’t specify what areas you are at least interested in trying, the people in charge of hiring you will have no idea how they can fit you into their businesses.
+Once you acquire some experience in a particular area, you’ll have a better sense of where you might fit in the industry.
+However, if you don’t specify what areas you are at least interested in trying, the people in charge of hiring you will have no idea how they can fit you into their businesses.

 To get some working knowledge of what different parts of the music industry are available, read blogs and do online research so you don’t walk in looking unprepared.
 Hypebot is a great place to start.

-Step 2: Make A Dream List Of Companies & Artists You Love
+Music Internship Step 2: Make A Dream List Of Companies & Artists You Love

 Research as much as you can in your chosen field.